-In order to achieve statistical validity, maintain program efficiencies and reduce unnecessary district administrative burden, a consistent sampling methodology for all activity codes and groups will be used.
-The RMTS sampling methodology is constructed to achieve a level of precision of +/- 2% (two percent) with a 95% (ninety-five percent) confidence level for activities.
+In order to achieve statistical validity, maintain program efficiencies and reduce unnecessary school district administrative burden, AHCCCS implements a consistent sampling methodology for all activity codes and groups to be used.
+AHCCCS has constructed the statewide RMTS sampling methodology to achieve a level of precision of +/- 2% (two percent) with a 95% (ninety-five percent) confidence level for activities.